 Wanaka Wastebusters is a community owned enterprise, which was set up by volunteers in 2000 to start recycling in Wanaka and reduce waste going to landfill.
-We are an incorporated society with charitable status.
-We operate as a business , but any profits we make are used to provide extra services for our community and to further our mission and vision to move towards zero waste.
+We are a company with charitable status.
+Any profits we make are used to provide extra services for our community and to further our mission and vision to move towards zero waste.

 General manager Sue Coutts paints the big picture for the future of Wastebusters.
-She reports to an executive committee, representing the community, who oversee the direction and the financial health of Wanaka Wastebusters.
+She reports to Board of Directors who watch over the financial health of Wanaka Wastebusters.
 Russell McGeorge (chair), Barbara Chinn, Caroline Harker, Peter Robinson and Sally Battson are all on the Board.

 - Nigel Perkins